Whitley and Eggborough CP School Mission Possible curriculum.

 Tolerance of different faiths and beliefs:

 At Whitley and Eggborough School each person is respected and valued equally without regard to ability, gender, faith, heritage or race.
 We respect the right for each of us to be an individual and allow others to follow beliefs that we ourselves may not have.
 Whitley and Eggborough enhances pupils understanding of different faiths and beliefs through Religious Education and PSHCE.
-As a school, we take part in local sporting activities which helps to instil 'fair play' and promote 'team spirit'.
+As a school, we take part in local sporting activities which helps to instill 'fair play' and promote 'team spirit'.